-b.
+- a.
+Falsework and Forms.
+Construct falsework and forms according to SECTION 708. - b.
 Handling and Placing Concrete.
-At a progress project meeting prior to placing concrete, discuss with the Engineer the method and equipment used for deck placement; include the equipment for controlling the evaporation rate, procedures used to minimize the evaporation rate, and method to place saturated burlap within the specified 15 minute limit.
+At a project progress meeting prior to placing concrete, discuss with the Engineer the method and equipment used for deck placement; include the equipment for controlling the evaporation rate and concrete temperature, procedures used to minimize the evaporation rate, method to place saturated burlap within the specified 15 minute limit.
+Provide plans to maintain a continuous supply of concrete throughout placement with an adequate quantity of concrete to complete the deck and filling diaphragms and end walls without cold joints.